Afzal4984/quizform/README.md

 QuizForm is a Node.js-based web application that allows users to create, take, and manage quizzes.
 It uses Express.js for the backend, EJS for templating, and MongoDB for data storage.

 ## Features
-- User authentication (login and signup)
+- User authentication (login and signup).
-- Quiz creation and management
+- Quiz creation and management.
-- Dynamic form handling
+- Dynamic form handling.
-- Real-time quiz results
+- Real-time quiz results.
 - Session handling with Express-Session
 - MongoDB database integration with Mongoose
 - Flash messaging using Express-Flash